Mountain Time USA

 "Dizziness" is a very general term that can involve any one or all of the following:

-Only VERTIGO - i.e., a feeling of spinning or whirling - is specifically related to ear disease and/or the related neurologic pathways.
-If you have true vertigo, see your doctor.
+Only VERTIGO - i.e., a feeling of spinning or whirling - is specifically related to ear disease and/or the related central neurologic pathways.
+If you have true vertigo, it's important to see your doctor.

 On the other hand, unspecific unsteadiness or a tendency to fall minimally involves ear disease.